-How to Install Flutter on Windows, Mac, and Linux
+How to Install Flutter on Windows, macOS, and Linux (Step-by-Step Guide for API Developers)

 Mark Ponomarev